ISI-MIP/isimip-utils/docs/prerequisites.md

 #### Using the Windows Subsystem for Linux (WSL)

-As an alternative for advanced users, you can use the Windows Subsystem for Linux (WSL) to install a Linux distribution whithin Windows 10.
+As an alternative for advanced users, you can use the Windows Subsystem for Linux (WSL) to install a Linux distribution within Windows 10.
 The installation is explained in the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 When using WSL, please install Python3 as explained in the Linux section.